Google's $349 Pixel 4a vs. Apple's $399 iPhone SE

 The iPhone SE runs iOS and the Pixel 4a runs Android, and since most of us are locked in to one ecosystem or another, operating system is one of the biggest factors when it comes to choosing a smartphone.
 Someone who has always used iPhones is likely going to opt for the iPhone SE, and the same goes for Android and the Pixel 4a.

-Both of these phones offer a lot of value for the price point, so it really comes down to ecosystem.
+Both of these phones offer solid value for the price point, so it really comes down to ecosystem.
 Apple guarantees iOS updates for years to come, so the iPhone SE should be supported until at least 2024.
-Android smartphones don't often get as many updates, but Google is better about providing new software for Pixel phones.
+Android smartphones don't often get as many updates, but Google is better about providing new software for Pixel phones and has pledged to provide updates for the Pixel 4a for at least three years.

 In the future, we may actually see an Apple-designed lower-cost smartphone that more closely mirrors the design of the Pixel 4a because Apple's rumored to be working on a new version of the iPhone SE called the iPhone SE Plus.
 It allegedly features an all-display design with a fingerprint sensor built into the power button, but it's not coming out until 2021.